 The former Green Bay Packer great Brett Favre is remembered more for throwing touchdown passes than offering legal opinions, but he had a wise comment about business dealings:

 “Maybe I’m old-school, but I always thought you honour a contract.”

-The quarterback’s homespun observation should resonate in the complicated world of Ontario energy policy, particularly as we are caught up in in the supercharged atmosphere of an election campaign where electricity prices are a key issue.
+The quarterback’s homespun observation should resonate in the complicated world of Ontario energy policy, particularly as we are caught up in in the supercharged atmosphere after an election campaign where electricity prices were a key issue.
 At APPrO, we would like to suggest that policy makers and voters take a practical and informed view of energy policy and, like Favre, respect contracts entered into for providing power.

-While no one likes seeing our hydro bills go up, it is important to remember some basic truths: our system is much more reliable than the dicey days of the great blackout of 2003 and with the shutdown of coal plants, we have one of the cleanest generating systems in North America.
+While no one likes seeing our hydro bills go up, it is important to remember some basic truths: our system is much more reliable than the dicey days of early 2000s and the great blackout of 2003 and with the shutdown of Ontario’s coal plants, we have one of the cleanest generating systems in North America.
 Both are huge benefits, both to our economy and our health.
 But the price of power reflects those benefits.

 There are few short cuts in energy policy.
 Common sense should prevail.

 We should be guided by that old quarterback of the Green Bay Packers: fairness demands that a deal should be a deal.

 Update November 5, 2018: Related editorial by Brandy Giannetta of CanWEA published November 1 "Cancelling renewable energy contracts in Ontario will negatively impact investor confidence".